Termíny zkoušky z angličtiny pro postgraduální studenty jsou vypisovány na adrese http://ucjpgs.blog.cz

 V případě, že máte certifikát z anglického jazyka na úrovni alespoň B2, nemusíte doktorandskou zkoušku skládat.
 Po předložení certifikátu na odd. vědy na děkanátě 3.LF UK (u pí H. Vlčkové) Vám bude zkouška zapsána do systému.

 The test was designed to assess skills in reading comprehension, writing, vocabulary, and oral communication.

-The test has a specific and unique format that has been created to assess the above mentioned criteria in a timely and efficient way.
+The test has a specific and unique format that was created to assess the above-mentioned criteria in a timely and efficient way.
 You are not expected to do an extensive amount of preparation for this test.
-What we are trying to assess cannot be learned overnight or over a month.
-The review materials suggested (see the “How to Prepare for the Test” section below) are intended as review items and NOT study items.
+What we are trying to assess cannot be learned overnight.
+The review materials suggested (see the “How to Prepare for the Test” section below) are intended as review items, NOT as study items.

 The test consists of 3 parts.
 Starting times are arranged in advance.
 Expect to spend about 1 hr completing the test.

 Part 1: Reading and Vocabulary

 The candidate will receive a printed article (about 400 words) with a non-technical scientific theme.
 The candidate will need to read the article and answer a series of vocabulary questions.
 (Total time required is approximately 20 min.)